surftemp/napari-slstr/README.md

 conda create -y -n napari-env python=3.9 conda activate napari-env
 ```

+Install napari in this environment (see https://napari.org/stable/tutorials/fundamentals/installation.html for instructions for your platform)

 Create a new folder and clone this repo into it